Setting up a DHCP server and configuring the router as DHCP a server in the Cisco packet tracer

 In the Cisco packet tracer, various endpoints are given that we can use to create networks and one of them is the server.
 This single server provides lots of services like HTTP, FTP, email, DHCP, etc.

 Before enabling the DHCP service on the server, we must assign the static IP address to the server to establish connectivity.

-Pc should be configured to accept IPs from the DHCP server so we will change IP configuration from static to DHCP.
+PC should be configured to accept IPs from the DHCP server so we will change the IP configuration from static to DHCP.